Chapter 1:

 POP!

-The cork launched into the air, lost in a burst of gold and white.
-The fizz hissed against the sun, splashing over gloves, race suits, and the gleaming curve of a championship trophy.
-Cheers were everywhere, and camera shutters clicked at the podium.
-Confetti drifted like fireworks, sticking to his damp hair and the sweat cooling on his neck.
+The cork launched into the air.
+The fizz hissed against the sun, splashing over gloves, and race suits.
+Wild cheers filled the air, and camera shutters clicked at the podium.
+Confetti drifted like fireworks, sticking to the winner's damp hair and the sweat on his neck.

 Akira Tsubame lifted the trophy overhead.
-For a moment, he let the roar wash over him—the blur of faces, the scent of burnt rubber, the warm sting of champagne in his eyes.
+For a moment, he let the roar wash over him.
 A grin tugged at his mouth, victorious, real enough to pass for joy.

-Down the podium, the lights hit his car, paint shimmering brightly under the heat.
+Across the podium, the bright colors of his car, Homura, shimmered under the heat.

-The fiery red paint had dulled to old maroon, its surface filmed with dust that left faint marks on his fingertips.
-A lone fluorescent bulb lit overhead, casting long shadows in a garage that smelled of stale oil.
+The fiery red paint had dulled to old maroon, its surface filmed with dust.
+A fluorescent bulb lit overhead, casting shadows in a garage that smelled of stale engine oil.

 ---

-At the shop, buffers whirred, rags shone chrome, and polish scent lingered in the air.
-Laughter bounced between bays—good-natured ribbing over who was broke, who could stay sober longer.
+At the shop, laughter bounced between bays, with good-natured banter over who was broke, who could stay sober longer.

 At the counter, Akira leaned on one elbow with a tall cup of iced coffee.
 He watched them with a faint smile, chiming in now and then with a joke or a quick pointer.

 For a while, it seemed impossible to get used to it.
-But in the company of spirited young people, he saw that retired life isn't so bad.
+But in the company of spirited young people, retired life wasn't so bad.

-Even if sometimes careers don't end on your own terms.
+Even if sometimes, careers don't end on one's own terms.
+And so he thought.

 The crew perked up.
 “Hey, welcome!
 Need a wash?” one called.

-The kid grinned.
 “Just here for a detail job.
-And wraps.”
+And some wraps.”

 The crew turned their heads toward Akira.